Democrats outside Washington worry party will blow its chance of enacting historic agenda — a failure with grave political consequences

 In this instance, Democrats cannot blame former president Donald Trump or Senate Minority Leader Mitch McConnell (R-Ky.), since they have assembled a plan designed for completion with only Democratic support.

-The consequences of failure would be devastating, Democratic officials and activists said, with a recognition that overhauling policing practices and the immigration system have become all but impossible while enacting a far-reaching voting rights bill is a long-shot at best.
+The consequences of failure would be devastating, Democratic officials and activists said, with a recognition that overhauling policing practices and the immigration system have become all but impossible, and enacting a far-reaching voting rights bill is a long-shot at best.

 Democrats have packed the rest of their priorities — battling climate change, repairing roads and bridges, expanding health-care and child care, and underwriting the cost of higher education — into twin proposals that are supposed to be the centerpiece of the party’s governing agenda and backbone of its midterm campaign platform.